janlelis/idiosyncratic-ruby.com/source/posts/6-run-ruby-run.html.md

     $ ruby -run -e httpd . -p 8080

-This will fire up a very simple server, written in Ruby, using [WEBrick](https://ruby-doc.org/stdlib/libdoc/webrick/rdoc/WEBrick.html) under the hood!
+This will fire up a very simple server, written in Ruby, using [WEBrick](https://stdgems.org/webrick/) under the hood!

 It also takes some more options, see at bottom of this post for a listing of available ones.

+**Please note:** WEBrick was removed from Ruby in version 3.0

 How does this work and what does it do exactly?
 First of all, what does `ruby -run` mean?
 The answer might be surprising: It could be rewritten as: